 There are few things more motivating to students than games or being able to move around.
-Games break up the monotony of the day for student and instructor alike, and there are countless resources available which highlight the cognitive benefits of movement-based learning.
+Games break up the monotony of the day for students and instructors alike, and there are countless resources available that highlight the cognitive benefits of movement-based learning.
 Games help frame learning in a more lighthearted way, and allow students to demonstrate and practice mathematical skills in a new and exciting context.

 Even with something as simple as a set of cards, you can practice number and pattern recognition.
 There are also many board games available that rely heavily on counting, subitizing, and addition to move pieces around the game board.
 And besides, who doesn’t love a bit of healthy competition?

 If math is difficult for your student, they will likely be more easily discouraged by setbacks or failures, and therefore may have a lower frustration tolerance for math work overall.
 If this sounds like something you encounter regularly, be sure to praise and encourage your student’s effort (regardless of whether or not they provide the correct answer).
 By complementing your student’s willingness to persevere and engage with their math work, you are encouraging their willingness to simply try something challenging, which will benefit them in areas well beyond mathematics.